-Sometimes data is generated.
+Sometimes data are generated.
 That is the case when scientists conduct a simulation study.
 The data are withdrawn (generated) from a fictional reality.

 Usually in research data are withdrawn from the empery.
 In a simulation, however, the data is not collected from reality but is generated by a programme.
 The data produced is stored in a database and this is used for making analysis.